edurange/edurange3/README.md

 git clone git@github.com:edurange/edurange3.git --recurse-submodules
 ```

+## Step 2: Install edurange3 and dependencies
-Then, run the installation script (./install.sh), and input credentials when prompted.
+Next, run the installation script from the project root (./install.sh), and input your NEW credentials when prompted.

 Please use unique responses for each prompt.
 ```bash